wtsnjp/WTStyle/README.md

 ## Notice

 All files in this package are under developing.
-Akmost all documents for those has not completed yet.
+Almost all documents for those has not completed yet.

 ## License